fredbi/gflag/README.md

 `pflags` with generic types.

-> This is yet another CLI flags library...
+> OK so this is yet another CLI flags library...
 >
-> Let's not reinvent the wheel: this module reuses the great package `github.com/spf13/pflag`,
+> We do not reinvent the wheel: this module reuses the great package `github.com/spf13/pflag`,
 > with an interface built on go generics.
 >
-> The main idea is to simplify the pflag interface, with less things to remember about flag types.
+> The main idea is to simplify the `pflag` interface, with less things to remember about flag types.
 >
 > So this is not a fork or drop-in replacement, but rather an extension of the `pflag` functionality.